MicrosoftDocs/azure-docs/articles/storage/blobs/storage-auth-abac-examples.md

 This section includes examples showing how to restrict access to objects based on the network environment or the current date and time.

-### Example: Allow access to a container only from a specific private endpoint
+### Example 1: Allow access to a container only from a specific private endpoint

 This condition requires that all read, write and delete operations for blobs in a storage container named `container1` be made through a private endpoint named `privateendpoint1`.
 For all other containers not named `container1`, access does not need to be through the private endpoint.